-While brochures of wine tours and tastings may attract tourists from all ends of the earth, squeezing out up to a 100 dollars from them to attain “le vendange experience,” others, known as the vendangeurs or vendangeuse ’are doing the complete opposite, earning in turn up to a 100 dollars or more for working the fields, watching it all come together where the true experience lies.
+While brochures of wine tours and tastings may attract tourists from all ends of the earth, squeezing out up to 100 dollars from them to attain “le vendange experience,” others, known as the vendangeurs or vendangeuse ’are doing the complete opposite, earning in turn up to a 100 dollars or more for working the fields, watching it all come together where the true experience lies.

 Every morning for a period of two to three months vendangers grab their plastic gloves, baskets, and hedge cutters, form groups of two with one person on either side of the grape trees, which symmetrically and beautifully go down in rows for miles and miles, and delicately cut each grape head.